samjulien/blog/_posts/2018-07-19-developing-mobile-apps-with-xamarin-forms-and-azure-functions.markdown

 ### Developing the Xamarin Forms App

-Let's start from adding new folder called `Config` in the project root directory.
+Let's start by adding a new folder called `Config` in the project root directory.
 Inside this folder, you will place two static classes:
 * `AuthenticationConfig`: a class which will contain your Auth0 configuration (i.e. the audience, the client ID, the and domain retrieved from your Auth0 dashboard).
 * `AzureConfig`: a class which will contain the URL of the Azure Function before.